Fast-oscillating random perturbations of Hamiltonian systems: Introduction

-as $\e\to 0$, uniformly in $x$ in any compact set in $\mathbb R^2$ and in $y\in\mathbb T^m$.
-The main idea in our proof is to divide the time interval $[0,T]$ into smaller intervals between different visits to the separatrices and show that the contribution from each excursion is small and they do not accumulate.
+as $\e\to 0$, uniformly in $x$ in any compact set in $\mathbb R^2$ and in $y\in\mathbb T^m$. {Note that, contrary to the standard formulation of the martingale problem, there is no conditioning in \eqref{eq:martingale_problem}.
+However, \eqref{eq:martingale_problem} is still enough for our purpose (see Lemma~\ref{lem:martingale_problem}), since $(X_t^\e,\xi_t^\e)_{\e>0}$ is a family of strong Markov processes.} The main idea in our proof of \eqref{eq:martingale_problem} is to divide the time interval $[0,T]$ into excursions between different visits to the separatrices and show that the contribution from each excursion is small and they do not accumulate.
 For example, suppose for now that there is only one saddle point, as shown in Figure~\ref{fig:markov_chain}.
 Let $O$ be the saddle point with $H(O)=0$, $\gamma$ be the separatrix, $\gamma'=\{x:|H(x)|=\e^\alpha\}$ be a set near the separatrix, where $0<\alpha<1/2$, and $\sigma\geq0$ be the first time when the process $X_{t}^\e$ reaches $\gamma$.
 Define inductively the two sequences of stopping times:

 and consequently two Markov chains $(X_{\tau_n}^\e,\xi_{\tau_n}^\e)$ and $(X_{\sigma_n}^\e,\xi_{\sigma_n}^\e)$.